lmc-eu/spirit-design-system/packages/web-react/src/components/Header/README.md

 ### ⚠️ DEPRECATION NOTICE

-The component will be deleted in the next version.
+The component will be removed in the next version.
+We will be replacing the current implementation of the `Header` and related subcomponents with the `UNSTABLE_Header` component (which will later be renamed to `Header`).
+The `UNSTABLE_Header` is designed for use in composition with `Navigation` and `Drawer` components.

-Use [UNSTABLE_Header][unstable-header-component] component instead.
+Please see [UNSTABLE_Header][unstable-header-component] component documentation.

 [What are deprecations?][readme-deprecations]